Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks: CNN-Based Detection Models

 Table~\ref{table:pure_offload} shows the total time $T$ achieved by pure offloading when using the same models.
 In these results, the execution time is computed using a high-end desktop computer with Intel Core i7-6700K CPU (4.00GHz), 32GB RAM, and a NVIDIA GeForce RTX 2080 Ti as edge server, and the channel provides the relatively low, data rate of $5$Mbps to the image stream.
-It can be seen how in this setting reducing the model size by distilling the whole detector~\cite{Li17,Chen17,Wang19} does not lead to substantial total delay savings, while offloading is generally advantageous compared to local computing.
+It can be seen how, in this setting, reducing the model size by distilling the whole detector~\cite{Li17,Chen17,Wang19} does not lead to substantial total delay savings, while offloading is generally advantageous compared to local computing.

-Splitting the model that leaves its structure unaltered, as proposed by Kang~\emph{et al.}~\cite{Kang17}, is technically challenging and intuitively not advantageous due to the data amplification effect of early layers, and the need to forward the output of intermediate backbone layers (see Fig.~\ref{fig:distillation}) when positioning the splitting point later in the model.
+Splitting the model while leaving its structure unaltered, as proposed by Kang~\emph{et al.}~\cite{Kang17}, is technically challenging and intuitively not advantageous due to the data amplification effect of early layers, and the need to forward the output of intermediate backbone layers (see Fig.~\ref{fig:distillation}) when positioning the splitting point later in the model.